46. Song No. 237: “All We Ever Knew,” The Head and the Heart

-For any number of those reasons, The Head and the Heart sounds like settling into my seat and getting ready to stare out the window for however many hours separated me from my destination.
-It was a chance encounter with “Couer d’Alene” that set the association in motion (I distinctly recall screenshotting its lyrics right before putting my phone into airplane mode because I knew this song that suddenly grabbed my attention would be on infinite repeat for at least the first hour of my flight), but it’s “All We Ever Knew” that thereafter accompanied me on so many speed-walking sprints and long-haul slogs between gates and made everything seem a little more cinematic.
+For any number of those reasons, The Head and the Heart sounds like settling into my tiny window seat and getting ready to stare out the window for however many hours separated me from my destination.
+It was a chance encounter with “Couer d’Alene” that set the association in motion (I distinctly recall screengrabbing its lyrics right before putting my phone into airplane mode because I knew this song that suddenly grabbed my attention would be on infinite repeat for at least the first hour of my flight so why not use that time to learn a new song), but it’s “All We Ever Knew” that thereafter accompanied me on so many speed-walking sprints and long-haul slogs between gates, making everything a little more cinematic in the process.

-There are some songs that sound like scenes from movies to me.
-The music swells like Act Five’s full-throated resolution is supposed to.
+There are some songs that sound like scenes from movies to me, swelling like Act Five’s full-throated resolution is supposed to.
 They build exactly like a tiny but fully realized story should and seem fated to run parallel to and in poetic summation of something bigger.